jamespmernin/Ajax-HTTP-Intro/README.md

 As you can see, every time we click on this button another artist is generated.
 We can now `POST` things to our database on the client side.
 But there's a problem here: we've hardcoded the attributes.

 <details>
-  <summary>Q: How might we be able to dynamically acquire data on the client side instead of hardcoding values?</summary>
+  <summary><strong>Q: How might we be able to dynamically acquire data on the client side instead of hardcoding values?</strong></summary>

   > By using the values the user enters into the input fields.